Table of Contents

 Be sure to carefully weigh all the pros and cons of TIPS to decide if they make sense for your portfolio.

-5. Buy Real Estate or Invest in REITs
+5. Consider Investing in Real Estate or REITs

-Retirees may also consider investing in real assets.
+Retirees may also consider investing in real assets, like real estate.
 Real estate is typically an inflation hedge because it holds intrinsic value.
-During periods of inflation, real estate may not only be able to preserve its value, but it might also increase in value.
-One of the daily costs impacted by inflation is the cost of housing.
+During periods of inflation, real estate may not only be able to preserve its value, but it might also increase in value, though this is never guaranteed.

 That’s why rental income from real estate historically has kept up with inflation.
 Investing in real estate investment trusts (REITs), may be another way for retirees to diversify their investment portfolio, reduce volatility, and add to their fixed-income.
 Just be sure to understand the potential risks involved in these investments.